pascallaliberte/sharpen.page/_posts/2020-01-24-level-3-sharpening-xebel-app-for-course-creators.md

   - 2020-01-17-level-3-sharpening-so-you-can-rely-less-on-sales
 ---

-The previous article introduced the idea of these [three levels of sharpening your understanding of the buyer][level-3-sharpening]:
+In this [other article][level-3-sharpening], we introduced the idea of these three levels of sharpening your understanding of the buyer:

 1. **Not Sharp Enough:** Understanding the Role, the Market and The Benefits
 2. **Sharp:** Understanding the Problem and the Aspiration